romansvozil/nostale_utils/README.md

 ```

 ## Example 2:
-Creating PacketLoggerWrapper instance and waiting on map change
+Creating PacketLoggerWrapper instance and wait on map change
 ```python
 from utils import setup_all_clients, PacketLoggerWrapper from asyncio import run